datatrail-jhu/05_R/manuscript/05_logicals.md

 indiv_cutoffs <- c(12, 12, 14, 14, 14)
 ```

 Do the students' ages equal the cutoff?
-To answer this, we would use the "equals" operator `==`.
+To answer this, we would use the "equals" operator `==`. (*Note*: the equals operator requires two equals signs (`==`).
+You'll recall that a single equals sign (`=`) is used for object assignment and is equivalent to `<-` .
+Whenever you want to ask if two things are equal be sure you have both equals signs in your code!)
 Here, each number in the `ages` object is compared to 13.
 Only the fourth student meets this condition.

 ```text
 > ages==common_cutoff
 [1] FALSE FALSE FALSE  TRUE FALSE
 ```

+The output from this code prints "TRUE" for the individual (the fourth person) who meets this condition.

 Do the students' ages equal the individualized cutoffs?
 Here, each number in the `ages` object is compared to the corresponding number in the `indiv_cutoffs` vector.
 Only the first and fifth students meet this condition.